-The course teaches employees not only what is harassment but also what harassment is not.
+Our online course teaches employees not only what is harassment but also what harassment is not.
 In this way, employees are less likely to file harassment complaints for conduct that is not in fact harassment.

-The course addresses new topics relating to workplace harassment.
+Clear Law Institute’s course addresses new topics relating to workplace harassment.
 For example, the course addresses how the misuse of social media and mobile devices can contribute to a hostile work environment and lead to employee discipline.
 As recommended in the report issued by the EEOC Select Taskforce on Sexual Harassment, the course also addresses workplace civility and bystander intervention techniques.

-Required Legal Expertise
+Required Legal Expertise for Training